opencog/atomspace/examples/pattern-matcher/README.md

 Types
 -----
-Types allow queries to be constrainted so that only certain types of graphs are matched.
+Types allow queries to be constrained so that only certain types of graphs are matched.
 For example, one might want to find all graphs that have a ConceptNode in one location, and a PredicateNode in a different one.
 In this case, one constrains the pattern variable to be of type